puniverse/comsat/docs/index.md

 final ChannelFuture ch = b.bind(8080).sync();
 ~~~

-`WebActorHandler` needs cookie-based client session tracking only for SSE exchanges and by default it is enabled for them but it can be disabled in non-SSE cases through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.trackSession` system property (legal values are `sse` and `always`).
+`WebActorHandler` needs (and enables by default) cookie-based client session tracking only for SSE exchanges but it can enabled for all requests through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.trackSession` system property (legal values are `sse` and `always`).
+The cookie name will be `JSESSIONID` as in most server-side HTTP Java APIs with session support (e.g. servlets).

 The Netty WebActor backend will always include the `Date` header by default but this behaviour can be configured through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.HttpChannelAdapter.omitDateHeader` system property